 You have probably been tasked with looking after, some mickey mouse database, that was created by a long-gone staffer, who wasn’t even a programmer, but the database is now mission critical to your organisation, or at least one department of it.

 You might have even been feed the usual garbage, by people who should know better, that Microsoft Access is a curse on the face of computers, and should be banished to the trash can of Windows 95.
 I should know.
 I have worked in a few I.T.
 Departments as a support person, and later a manager.
 Again, thank you for still reading.
-Please open you mind for a few minutes.
+Please open your mind for a few minutes

 Microsoft Access is a user-friendly tool that can create scalable, yes you read that right, scalable databases.
 I have heard of MS Access databases running 20 to 25 concurrent users with no trouble.
 There are ways to go beyond that limit too, by upgrading the back-end to SQL, but that is beyond the scope of this briefing.

-I just mentioned back-end.
+That’s right.
+Just like big SQL databases MS access databases should have a front-end and a back-end.
 A good Microsoft Access database should be split into a front end, containing all the forms, queries and reports, and a back-end which is a container for the data.

-Your first and most important take out from this briefing is to put the back-end on a shared drive, and a copy of the front end on each user’s computer.
+Your first and most important take out from this briefing is to put the back-end on a shared drive, and a copy of the front-end on each user’s computer.
 Please do not just put both on the shared drive.
 It will slow the database down if you do, and might cause corruption.

 Now apart from making sure the back-end is backed up there isn’t much else for you to do.
 Test the backup by restoring.
 The second take out is that, some backup systems don’t like backing up Access databases while they are open, so testing the backup is critical.